Wheel Estate: 'Airbnb of RV rentals' hits the road in Alberta

 He hopes Wheel Estate will allow owners to offset some of the costs of owning these enormous rigs, while allowing the uninitiated to share in a truly Albertan pastime.

 "There are one million personally-owned RVs in Canada.
-And how many of those are just sitting idle?" said Ball in an interview with CBC Radio's Edmonton AM.
+How many of those are just sitting idle?" said Ball in an interview with CBC Radio's Edmonton AM.

 "We didn't start by waking up one day and saying, 'Let's start a website.'
 We started by trying to solve our own problem."